AliceO2Group/AliceO2/Framework/Core/README.md

 free function which takes as argument the group of policies to be applied to customise the behavior.

+# Forward looking statements:

 ## Support for analysis

 While not part of the initial design goal, we plan to extend DPL in order to support analysis.
 In particular we are evaluating a mode in which users can natively get a ROOT `RDataFrame` with an API similar to the `InputRecord` API.

+## Provenance dependent matching of inputs and outputs

+By default the Input and Outputs are matched solely by the signature of the data they contain.
+However sometimes it's desirable that this matching happens based on the history that a given message had, e.g. if it went through one path or another of a dataflow bifurcation.
+While this is not at the moment supported and you would have to use a separate data type for the two different origins, the usecase is acknowledged and will be addressed in a future revision of this document.

+## Support for non compiled, non C++, based configuration

+At the moment the configuration of a topology is done by compiling a declarative description of the computation done in C++, and by running the resulting executable.
+This is however an implementation detail and the datamodel for the configuration description is meant to be agnostic from the language.
+We foresee both using interpreted configurations (e.g. via ROOT / cling) or configurations done through another language (e.g. go, javascript).

 # Current Demonstrator